Anderson-Battisti/Anderson-Battisti/README.md

 ### About Me
 - 🎓 IT student.
-- 🌍 Fluent in English.
+- 🌍 Fluent in English, Portuguese and Italian.
 - 💼 Full Stack Software Developer at Interact Solutions | 📍 Lajeado - RS 🇧🇷
 - 💻 I have been studying various languages and technologies, always seeking to learn and improve.
 - 🚀 A programming enthusiast and problem solver, I see software development as a hobby that goes beyond obligation, providing learning and satisfaction in each new concept I learn.